 Do one thing every day that scares you ~ Eleanor Roosevelt

-Live your life in offense mode.
+Live your life in offence mode.
 Don’t defend against the inner demons.
 Face your fears to conquer them.

 Fear is not always bad though.
-There is the good fear and the bad fear.
+There is good fear and bad fear.